-Experiential Teaching and Learning that Inspires Action
+Experiential Education that Inspires Action

 Brevard College is committed to an experiential liberal arts education that encourages personal growth and inspires artistic, intellectual, and social action.

-Brevard's approach to education is much more than learning the ‘right answers’ and doing well on a test.
 Faculty develop students’ ability to think, work in a group, and reflect upon and apply their learning to real world problems.

 Classrooms are student-centric and problem-based.
 Faculty use content to tackle important issues rather than just deliver information.